 HR Trends No. 1: Talent shortage drives up investment in human capital

 The nature of certain fields will change exponentially and defy the supply of skills available.
 At the same time, Baby Boomer retirements will reveal the next generation is underdeveloped.
 Facing a shrinking talent pool, the skills and assets your company needs will simply be unavailable or unaffordable.
-Forward-thinking businesses will combat this HR trend by developing capabilities within the existing pipeline.
+In other words, forward-thinking businesses will combat this HR trend by developing capabilities within the existing pipeline.
 As a result, this will deliver a marked return on investment.
 HR will need to create effective models to achieve retention rates.
 In turn, this ensures payback on these investments.
 People report higher likelihood to stay with employers that provide training.
 So the intrinsic value of development, plus compensation incentives, might be combined with contractual obligations.
 This means employees will be required to pay back the cost of training if they leave sooner than expected.

 HR Trends No. 2: Remote work creates “Big Brother” tension